HimanshubhusanRath/spring_data_jpa/readme.md

   * When instance of any one of these classes is saved, the other is also saved because of the 'Cascade.ALL' property.
   * When instance of the owner (@ManyToOne) class is queried, it works as mentioned below:
     * LAZY fetching : Only Owner class is fetched. [ This is expected as we already have the foreign key reference of inverse class for creating its proxy]</b>
-    * EAGER fetching : Owner class is fetched along with mapping table as well as inverse class.
+    * EAGER fetching : Owner class is fetched along with inverse class.
   * When instance of the inverse (@OneToMany) class is queried, it works as mentioned below:
     * LAZY fetching : Only the inverse class is fetched. <b> [ This may be because of pure lazy loading logic for performance reasons to avoid fetching the list of owner classes ]</b>
     * EAGER fetching : Inverse class is fetched along with owner class.